wrenparismoe/Finance-DB/README.md

 # finance-db
-A basic financial analysis service to make stock data and evaluation techniques accessible and easier to understand for the average individual.
-Implemented as a website, this service allows anyone to analyze stock information of S&P 500 companies to better prepare themselves for making personal investments.
+A basic financial analysis service to make stock data and evaluation techniques accessible and comprehensible.
+Offered as a website, finance-db provides the tools needed to analyze the stock information of S&P 500 companies enabling individuals to make informed investments.
-The service is built using an SQL database containing the complete stock history of the S&amp;P 500 with a basic web interface implemented in python and html for users to interact with financial data.
+Finance-db is backed an SQL database containing the complete stock history of the S&amp;P 500 with a basic web interface implemented with flask in python and html allowing users to interact with financial data and analysis techniques.

 ## Data Retreival Strategy